 This is a world where visual novel masterpieces like Sakura no Uta and Full Metal Daemon Muramasa now exist.
 The industry has surpassed Key, and now Key needs to catch back up before they fade to dust.

-There is something truly memorizing about a post apocalyptic world.
-Perhaps its the perpetual loneliness of a race on the brink of extinction, or how characters struggle to cope with their harsh reality by clinging onto past memories.
-Whatever the case, Planetarian embodies my favorite scenario in anime - exuding a mysterious sadness, wistful atmosphere, relaxing OST's and an overall great presentation.
+There's something truly memorizing about the idea of a post apocalyptic world.
+Perhaps its the perpetual loneliness of a race on the brink of extinction or how survivors struggle to cope with reality by clinging onto past memories.
+Whatever the case, Planetarian embodies my favorite scenario in anime by telling a tragic tale between the most unlikely of companions in a world that has left them behind.

 "Planetarian is an one in many futuristic possibilities of our world."